How To Perform a Reverse Image Search in Instagram

 Google Image Search

 No list of search techniques would be complete without the granddaddy of all image searches: Google Images.
-It has a reverse search function which uses the same powerful algorithms that Google employs elsewhere.
+It has a reverse search function that uses the same powerful algorithms that Google employs elsewhere.
 To use it from a desktop or mobile browser, access the site and click on the Images button under the search bar.
 The search bar will allow you to paste an image’s URL or upload it.

 Google will tie the image to a possible related search term to widen the results and then show you every instance of the picture it finds.
 It will also perform a search for visually similar images and these results will be displayed as well.
 Look for pictures from the instagram.com domain.